dotnet/docs-maui/docs/platform-integration/native-embedding.md

 ## Initialize .NET MAUI

 .NET MAUI must be initialized before a native app project can construct a .NET MAUI control.
-Choosing when to initialize it primarily depends on when it's most convenient in your app flow&mdash;it could be performed at startup or just before a .NET MAUI control is constructed.
+Choosing when to initialize it primarily depends on when it's most convenient in your app flow - it could be performed at startup or just before a .NET MAUI control is constructed.

 Typically, the pattern for initializing .NET MAUI in a native app project is to create a <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object, invoke the <xref:Microsoft.Maui.Embedding.AppHostBuilderExtensions.UseMauiEmbedding%2A> method on it, and then create a <xref:Microsoft.Maui.Hosting.MauiApp> object by invoking the <xref:Microsoft.Maui.Hosting.MauiAppBuilder.Build> method on the <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object.
 In addition, a <xref:Microsoft.Maui.MauiContext> object should then be created from the <xref:Microsoft.Maui.Hosting.MauiApp> object.
 The <xref:Microsoft.Maui.MauiContext> object will be used when converting .NET MAUI controls to native types.